“Got a pimple? Kill it with Benzoy Peroxide.”

 “Hey, guys, what about Tea Tree Oil?”

 Poor Tea Tree Oil.
 It knows it’s up to the job, but no one takes it seriously.
 Here’s what makes tea tree oil an effective acne treatment:

 What The Heck Is Tea Tree Oil?

 Tea Tree Oil is a slightly yellow liquid derived from the Australian plant melaleuca alternifolia.
 The Aborigines have been using it for millennia for its antiseptic and anti fungal properties.
-Now, it seems scientists are waking up to the fact it could cure acne, too.
+Now, it seems scientists are waking up to the fact it’s an effective acne treatment, too.

 Yep.
 Tea Tree Oil is an antimicrobial agent that kills P.Acnes, the bacteria that causes acne.
 Plus, it reduces inflammation.
 Guess what acne is?
 An inflammatory disease.

 A 1990 study compared a 5% Tea Tree Oil gel and a 5% Benzoyl Peroxide lotion for the treatment of acne.
 The results?
 Both worked but:

 - Tea Tree Oil was slower than BP at treating acne

 - Tea Tree Oil had fewer side effects than BP